COSC3020/divide-and-conquer-sum-livi5599/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is the most important part.
 Add your answer to this markdown file.

-Recurrence relation: T(n) = 3T(n/3) + 3n + 1
+Recurrence relation: T(n) = 3T(n/3) + 1
-I got this recurrence relation because there are a total of 7 operations performed to partition the array and combine the results: 3 recursive operations, 3 slice operations, and one operation to combine the results.
+I got this recurrence relation because there are a total of 4 operations performed to partition the array and combine the results: 3 recursive operations and one operation to combine the results.
 To solve it, I used the substitution method.
 After the process, I determined that the general case is 3^i*T(n/3^i) + (3^(i+1)-1)/2, and that i = log3(n).
 After further simplification, I determined that the runtime of the algorithm is O(n).

 I recieved help from Ali and ChatGPT.
-Ali told me that I needed to use substitution rather than the Master Theorem, and ChatGPT helped me determine the general case since I was unable to notice that the pattern included a geometric series.
+Ali told me that I needed to use substitution rather than the Master Theorem and that the slice operations are O(1), not O(n), and that they are not a part of the recurrence relation.
+ChatGPT helped me determine the general case since I was unable to notice that the pattern included a geometric series.